-- Follow the mitigation mechanisms of subclause 6.14.5 of ISO/IEC TR 24772-1:2019. - Use local access types where possible. - Consider not using Unchecked_Deallocation and applying the restriction No_Unchecked_Deallocation to enforce this. - Use controlled types and reference counting. - Consider the use of storage pools and storage subpools.
+- Follow the mitigation mechanisms of subclause 6.14.5 of ISO/IEC 24772-1:2022. - Use local access types where possible. - Consider not using Unchecked_Deallocation and applying the restriction No_Unchecked_Deallocation to enforce this. - Use controlled types and reference counting. - Consider the use of storage pools and subpools.

-6.15 Arithmetic Wrap-around Error [FIF]
+6.15 Arithmetic wrap-around error [FIF]

-With the exception of unsafe programming (see 4 Language concepts), this vulnerability is not applicable to Ada as wrap-around arithmetic in Ada is limited to modular types.
+With the exception of unsafe programming (see 5.1 Language concepts), the vulnerability as described in ISO/IEC 24772-1 subclause 6.16 does not apply to Ada as wrap-around arithmetic in

+Ada is limited to modular types.
 Arithmetic operations on such types use modulo arithmetic, and thus no such operation can create an invalid value of the type.